coffee2code/one-click-close-comments/readme.txt

 == Installation ==

 1. Install via the built-in WordPress plugin installer.
-Or download and unzip `one-click-close-comments.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
+Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
 3. When on the 'Edit Posts' or 'Edit Pages' admin pages, click the indicators to toggle the comment status for a post, as necessary.